RumeelHussainbnb/CoreDAODocs/docs/Learn/products/stCore/design.md

 ## Implementations

-The implementation for `Earn` module of liquid staking can eb found [here](https://github.com/coredao-org/Earn/blob/main/contracts/Earn.sol).
+The implementation for `Earn` module of liquid staking can be found [here](https://github.com/coredao-org/Earn/blob/main/contracts/Earn.sol).

 User methods in the `Earn` module includes the following:
 * **mint():** mint stCORE using CORE